Skip Breadcrumb Links

 If you’ve never been to a hospital in Canada, knowing what to expect from a hospital visit can be difficult.
 There are some things to keep in mind before you go.

 Depending on your situation, and if you have a non-life-threatening medical emergency, you have other options instead of going to a hospital emergency room (ER).

 You can go to an Urgent Care Centre

 instead If you or your loved one has an infection, the flu, an ear ache, a minor burn or a broken bone.
 Urgent Care Centres tend to have shorter wait times.

 Some alternative options to the ER

-- Health Options - type in "urgent care" and the name of your city or town to find an Urgent Care Clinic near you.
+- Health Options - type in "urgent care" or "Paediatric Clinics" and the name of your city or town to find appropriate health care services near you.